keiranlovett/website/_resume/2022-ubisoft.md

   - Jira
   - Confluence
 ---
 Oversaw development and delivery of proprietary engine features for AAA titles.
-Directed porting efforts of Anvil Engine to iOS and managed cross-studio collaboration between internal tech and IP teams.
+Directed porting efforts of Anvil Engine to iOS and managed cross-studio collaboration between internal tech and game development teams.